 |Ultrasound determination of fluid in the abdominal cavity||3080|

-Ultrasound of the gastrointestinal tract is performed for both prophylactic and therapeutic purposes.
-The most common diseases for which ultrasound diagnostics is indicated are:
+Ultrasound of the gastrointestinal tract (GI) is performed both for prophylactic and therapeutic purposes.
+The procedure is recommended in the following cases:

-- violations of the functional abilities of the gastrointestinal tract;
+- violation of the functional capabilities of the gastrointestinal tract;

 - decreased bowel tone;

-- pathological narrowing of the intestinal and stomach lumen;
+- narrowing of the lumen in the intestine and stomach;

-Ultrasound diagnostics gives an idea of the condition of the walls of the digestive tract organs and the location of neoplasms.
-This makes biopsy easier and allows for more targeted tissue sampling.
+Ultrasound diagnostics provides insight about the state of the walls in the digestive tract and the localization of hearth inflammation.
+This allows to conduct a more targeted tissue sampling during biopsies.

 There are no absolute contraindications to gastrointestinal tract ultrasound.
 There are cases when the diagnosis is complicated by extensive inflammation, burns and skin diseases or by the performed operation, for example, on the intestine.

 Preparation for the procedure